Schmarni-Dev/twitch_likes/README.md

     http://localhost:35395/

+    commands are:
+    !like
+    !dislike
+    !refundlike
+    !lurk

-    if you dont want the lurks counter just add this to your obs browser source:
+    if you dont want the lurks counter just add this in the custom css field to your obs browser source:

     #lurks { display: none; }